proofzero/rollupid/www/content/en/blog/01-hello-world/index.md

 Similar to the story of [The Walrus and the Carpenter](https://en.wikipedia.org/wiki/The_Walrus_and_the_Carpenter) all of this sounds great _until it's not_.
 As your application scales with your success, the cost of these choices begin to show their fangs and you have little means of replatforming.
 Now you are stuck with the surprise compute and egress fees eating away at your bottom line and the pressure is on.

+What you want is a system that allows developers to enjoy the benefits in the decentralized model without any of the operational overhead and contingency planning for hyperbolic growth.

 ### The Right Protocol for the Right Problem

 If co-location of data and compute makes for a better developer experience and focused opinionated services accelerate development, how can we apply this in a decentralized platform and get similar results without the trade offs?